playgameservices/play-games-plugin-for-unity/README.md

 To build and run on Android, click
 **File > Build Settings**, select the **Android** platform, then **Switch to Platform**, then **Build and Run**.

-To build and run on iOS, click **File > Build Settings**, select the **iOS** platform, then **Switch to Platform**, then **Build**.
-This will export an XCode project and will display additional instructions on completing the build.

-The remainder of this guide assumes you are now attempting to write your own code to integrate Play Games services into your game.

 ## ISocialPlatform Compliance